Sushila Singh

 Sushila Singh (सुशीला सिंह) also known as Sushila Singh Shilu was the first female justice of the Supreme Court of Nepal.
 She served as a Supreme Court justice for five years.
 She was also the first woman to serve as a senior advocate.

-On 22 May 2020, Singh died at the age of 81 and is survived by her husband and two sons, one of whom lives in Germany.
+Singh was married and had two sons.
+On 22 May 2020, she died at the age of 81.